Overview

 Headings are identified using Word’s built-in heading styles, which creates a structure that screen readers can navigate.

-- Use Heading 2 for major sections.
+- Use Heading 2 for major sections of the document.
 When you start a new major section, always return to Heading 2.

 - Use Heading 3 for subsections within a major section.